bethylamine/bethylamine.github.io/library/investigations/benjanun.md

 * Benjanun and followers claim any and all criticism to be "an organized hate campaign".
 I had no idea who she was until I started looking into it and writing this.
-* There are definitely similarities between what happens surrounding Benjanun on Twitter that feels very familiar to GC brigading and TERF tribalism- lovebombing, sealioning, incredible bad faith in service of optics, degrading and abusive rhetoric, and I understand why, despite obstensibly supporting trans women, her attitudes outside of what she deems worthy is very TERFy.
+* There are definitely similarities between what happens surrounding Benjanun on Twitter that feels very familiar to GC brigading and TERF in-grouping- lovebombing, sealioning, incredible bad faith in service of optics, degrading and abusive rhetoric, and I understand why, despite obstensibly supporting trans women, her attitudes outside of what she deems worthy is very TERFy.
 * Her followers will accuse you of lying or being bad faith, and block you when you present any form of evidence[^43] (while